yashks-20/Toxicity-Detector/README.md

-#Toxicity Detector
+# Toxicity Detector (Deep Learning)

-This project is a simple deep learning model that detects toxic comments from text.
+This project is a deep learning model that detects toxic comments from text.
 It takes a sentence as input and predicts whether it belongs to categories like insult, threat, obscene, etc.

-I built this project to understand how real-world NLP pipelines work — from text preprocessing to model training and prediction.
+This project was built to understand how real-world NLP pipelines work, from text preprocessing to model training and prediction.

 ---

-How it works
+## How it works

-The input text is converted into numbers using a TextVectorization layer 2.
-The processed text is passed through a Bidirectional LSTM model 3.
+1. The input text is converted into numbers using a TextVectorization layer
+2. The processed text is passed through a Bidirectional LSTM model
+3. The model outputs probabilities for different toxicity labels

 ---

-Tech Used
+## Tech Used

+* Python
-* Python * TensorFlow / Keras * Pandas, NumPy
+* TensorFlow / Keras
+* Pandas

 ---

-Project Structure
+## Project Structure

-py` → trains the model * `predict. py` → loads model and makes predictions * `Toxicity_Detector. h5` → saved trained model * `vocab. txt` → saved vocabulary for consistent predictions * `.
+* `train.py` → trains the model
+* `predict.py` → loads model and makes predictions
+* `Toxicity_Detector.h5` → saved trained model
+* `.gitignore` → ignores dataset and unnecessary files

 ---

-Dataset
+## Dataset

 The dataset used in this project is around 66 MB and is not included in this repository.

 To run the project:

-Download the dataset from the original source 2.
-Place it in the project folder 3.
+1. Download the dataset from the original source from kaggle from the link "https://www.kaggle.com/datasets/julian3833/jigsaw-toxic-comment-classification-challenge"
+2. Place it in the project folder
+3. Update the file path in the code if needed
+4. Train the model using

 ---

-Important Note

-The model depends on the same vocabulary used during training. txt` must be present while making predictions.
+## Why this project?

+This project focuses on understanding:

+* How text is converted into numerical form
+* How LSTM models process sequential data
+* How to maintain consistency between training and prediction

 ---

-Why this project?

-This project focuses more on understanding:

-* How text is converted into numerical form * How LSTM models process sequential data * How to maintain consistency between training and prediction

----

-Future Improvements
+## Future Improvements

-* Improve model accuracy * Reduce training time * Build a simple web interface for predictions
+* Improve model accuracy
+* Reduce training time
+* Build a simple interface for predictions

----

-Author

-Made as part of a college AI/ML project.